-For virtually all scenarios assessed by the IPCC, CDR is necessary to reach both global net zero CO_2 and net zero GHG emissions, to compensate for residual anthropogenic emissions.
-This is in part because for some sources of CO_2 and non- CO_2 emissions, abatement options to eliminate them have not yet been identified.
-For a given scenario, the choice of GHG metric determines how much net CDR is necessary to compensate for residual non- CO_2 emissions, in order to reach net zero GHG emissions (Section 7.6.2).
+For virtually all scenarios assessed by the IPCC, CDR is necessary to reach both global net zero CO2 and net zero GHG emissions, to compensate for residual anthropogenic emissions.
+This is in part because for some sources of CO2 and non-CO2 emissions, abatement options to eliminate them have not yet been identified.
+For a given scenario, the choice of GHG metric determines how much net CDR is necessary to compensate for residual non-CO2 emissions, in order to reach net zero GHG emissions (Chapter 7, Section 7.6.2).

 If CDR is further used to go beyond net zero, to a situation with net-negative CO2 emissions (i.e., where anthropogenic removals exceed anthropogenic emissions), anthropogenic CO2-induced warming will decline.
 A further increase of CDR, until a situation with net zero or even net-negative GHG emissions is reached, would increase the pace at which historical human-induced warming is reversed after its peak (SR1.5, IPCC, 2018).
-Net negative anthropogenic GHG emissions may become necessary to stabilize the global surface temperature in the long term, should climate feedbacks further affect natural GHG sinks and sources (Chapter 5).
+Net-negative anthropogenic GHG emissions may become necessary to stabilize the global surface temperature in the long term, should climate feedbacks further affect natural GHG sinks and sources (see Chapter 5).

-CDR can be achieved through a number of measures (Section 5.6; SRCCL, IPCC, 2019a).
-These include additional afforestation, reforestation, soil carbon management, biochar, direct air capture and carbon capture and storage (DACCS), and bioenergy with carbon capture and storage (BECCS; de Coninck et al., 2018, SR1.5 Ch4; Minx et al., 2018; see also WGIII Chapters 7 and 12).
-Differences between land use, land-use change and forestry (LULUCF) accounting rules, and scientific bookkeeping approaches for CO_2 emissions and removals from the terrestrial biosphere, can result in significant differences between the amount of CDR that is reported in different studies (Grassi et al., 2017).
-Different measures to achieve CDR come with different risks, negative side effects and potential co-benefits - also in conjunction with sustainable development goals - that can inform choices around their implementation (Section 5.6; Fuss et al., 2018; Roe et al., 2019).
+CDR can be achieved through a number of measures (Chapter 5, Section 5.6, and SRCCL).
+These include additional afforestation, reforestation, soil carbon management, biochar, direct air capture and carbon capture and storage (DACCS), and bioenergy with carbon capture and storage (BECCS) (de Coninck et al., 2018, SR1.5 Ch4; Minx et al., 2018; see also WGIII Chapters 7 and 12).
+Differences between Land Use, Land Use Change and Forestry (LULUCF) accounting rules, and scientific book-keeping approaches for CO2 emissions and removals from the terrestrial biosphere, can result in significant differences between the amount of CDR that is reported in different studies (Grassi et al., 2017).
+Different measures to achieve CDR come with different risks, negative side effects and potential co-benefits - also in conjunction with sustainable development goals - that can inform choices around their implementation (Fuss et al., 2018; Roe et al., 2019, Chapter 5, Section 5.6).
 Technologies to achieve direct large-scale anthropogenic removals of non-CO2 GHGs are speculative at present (Yoon et al., 2009; Ming et al., 2016; Kroeger et al., 2017; Jackson et al., 2019).

-1.7 Final Remarks
+1.7 Final remarks